doofinder/doofinder-prestashop/README.md

 ### Initial setup

-You can set up a fresh Presatshop installation using the provided `Makefile` target `init`.
+You can set up a fresh PrestaShop installation using the provided `Makefile` target `init`.
 This command will:

 - Pulls and build a Presatshop docker image with xdebug extension and maybe other tweaks.
 This build is configurable using the environment variables `PHP_VERSION` and `PS_VERSION` environment variables.
 - Starts the containers